Tangsang2003/web-development/reactjs/README.md

 - If user is registered, change the form to be a login form.
 - If user isn't registered, then modify the form to be a register form.
 - [Code can be found here.](./conditional-rendering-practice/src/)

+## 15.9 Imperative V.S.
+Declarative Programming
+- In React, declarative programming is the preferred paradigm, where you describe what the UI should look like and let React handle the details.
+- Declarative Programming: Focuses on what you want the code to achieve without explicitly detailing how it should happen.
+- Imperative Programming: Focuses on the how by explicitly defining steps to achieve a result.
+- We can think of UI as a function of state.
+- We need hooks to tap/hook into state of UI/APP and modify it.

+### 15.9.1 React Hooks useState
+- ReactDOM.render() renders the HTML elements.
+So, if the elements contain any expressions, then only the initial expression is shown on the webpage.
+If the expressions are updated, but the page is not re-rendered, then there will be no changes on the page.
+- So, for that, we use Hooks.
+- Hooks must be used inside a functional component.
+- This means we have to use a function that creates a component and then we have to use hooks inside it.
+- Destructuring example: `const [red, gree, blue] = [9, 132, 114]`.
+- Now, console logging red gives 9.
+- An example showing the usage of `useState` hook is shown [here.](./usestate-hook/src/components/App.jsx)